Oberon00/cpptutorial/doc/proc/user-types.rst

 In the above example programs we have always used ``= {}`` to initialize all of a ``struct``\ s members with zero.
-However, we can also choose our own values for the data members by writing them inside the braces, seperated by comma:
+However, we can also choose our own values for the data members by writing them inside the braces, separated by comma:

 .. literalinclude:: ex/user-types/player-init.cpp